The Dugout: Composition

+A batboy stands just outside the visitor's dugout, in which are four members of the 1948 Chicago Cubs: pitcher Bob Rush, left, manager Charlie Grimm, catcher Rube Walker, and pitcher Johnny Schmitz.

-Amongst the subjects in the crowd are two women with connection to personnel of the 1948 Boston Braves: Helen Fitzsimmons, daughter of Braves' coach Freddie Fitzsimmons, and Terese Prendergast, wife of Braves' pitcher Jim Prendergast.
+Two rows of Braves fans are depicted above the dugout; they include two women with connections to personnel of the 1948 Boston Braves: Helen Fitzsimmons, daughter of Braves' coach Freddie Fitzsimmons, and Terese Prendergast, wife of Braves' pitcher Jim Prendergast.

 Background

-Before a doubleheader at Braves Field between the Boston Braves and the Chicago Cubs on May 23, 1948, Rockwell approached both teams with the intention of creating a portrait of a visiting team's dejection in contrast elation of hometown fans.
+Before a doubleheader at Braves Field between the Boston Braves and the Chicago Cubs on May 23, 1948, Rockwell approached both teams with the intention of creating a portrait of a visiting team's dejection in contrast to the elation of hometown fans.